Fortune Mill Midgame and Late-Game Rooms Guide

 The final blocker is Executor, and the payment is 1,000,000 stuffing.

-Before paying Executor, check:
+Before paying Executor, do one final sweep:

 | Final check | Why it matters |